 Have you ever been completely floored by someone else’s emotional pain?
 This has happened to me several times.
 When I was living in London, the brother of an acquaintance had committed suicide.
 When this person came to my flat, I didn’t know how to shake off their pain after they had left, even though I didn’t know him very well and theoretically his pain should not have affected me so much.

 When I was supporting a bereaved relative of mine several years ago, I had the most extreme experience of taking on someone else’s pain.

-I was not bereaved.
-But when I began supporting my bereaved relative, I found myself completely overtaken with grief.
+I found myself completely overtaken with grief.
 At first I didn’t know what was happening.
 I just assumed I felt bad for my relative.
-But for about a month I was completely out of action.
+But for about a couple of weeks, I was completely out of action.
 I cried all day, I felt pain like I had never felt before in my life.
 The funny thing was that when their pain began to lift, so did mine.

-Several months later, an intuitive who sees auras told me I was carrying a terrible empathic emotional burden on my shoulders and it wasn’t mine; she told me to let it go.
+Several months later, an intuitive who sees auras told me I was carrying an empathic emotional burden on my shoulders and it wasn’t mine; she told me to let it go.

 This kind of overactive emotional empathy is totally needless and inappropriate.
 It didn’t help anyone for me to be overwhelmed with pain (quite the opposite), but I didn’t even know what was happening and why I was in such pain.
 So I didn’t know it was my empathy out of control.

 This is when you enter buildings and walk past certain places and take on the energetic frequencies within that place.
 I did some interpreting once in Spain.
 I had to go to the police station and interpret for some people who were being accused of some crime.
 The energy in the police station felt like desperation, sadness, apathy and cruelty and many other nasty things.

 Afterwards, energetically, I felt out of sorts for a few days.